Codex CLI¶

 - CLI dashboard: The Sessions panel Summary tab shows a "Rate Limits" section with utilization bars

-sidekick quota: When the active provider is Codex, shows rate-limit bars with reset countdowns
+sidekick quota: When the active provider is Codex, shows rate-limit bars with projected end-of-window utilization and reset countdowns

 Account Management¶

-Sidekick supports multiple Codex accounts with isolated profiles — each profile gets its own CODEX_HOME directory for independent auth and configuration.
+Sidekick supports multiple Codex accounts with isolated profiles — each profile keeps a backup of its credentials, and switching accounts swaps the active profile's credentials into ~/.codex/auth.json.

 How It Works¶